jam01/SRS-Template/template.md

 ➥ Define UI elements, flows, and standards to be followed (style guides, accessibility guidelines).
 Include layout constraints, common controls (e.g., help, search), keyboard shortcuts, error/empty-state behavior, and localization.
 Keep visual designs in a separate UI specification and reference them.

 💡 Tips:
-- Consider dividing into Usability and Convenience subsections if extensive.
 - Reference accessibility standards (e.g., WCAG) and platform-specific guidelines.
+- Consider organizing into subcategories for clarity: Usability/Accessibility (input/outputs and dialogs to fit user abstractions, abilities, and expectations), or Convenience.

 #### 3.1.2 Hardware Interfaces
 💬 _Details interactions with physical devices and platforms._